jiko/cyborgmanifesto/index.md

 <p>Figuratively and literally, language politics pervade the struggles of
 women of colour; and stories about language have a special power in the rich contemporary writing by US women of colour.
-For example, retellings of the stom~ of the indigenous woman Malinche, mother of the mesdzo 'bastard' race of the new world, master of languages, and mistress of Cortes, carry special meaning for Chicana constructions of identity.
+For example, retellings of the story of the indigenous woman Malinche, mother of the mestizo 'bastard' race of the new world, master of languages, and mistress of Cortes, carry special meaning for Chicana constructions of identity.
 Cherrie Moraga (1983) in Loving in the War Years explores the themes of identity when one never